-There are four royalties on different parts of the Ruby Hill mineral tenure that would apply to production from the Ruby Hill Project.
+As of the date of the AIF, there are five royalties on different parts of the Ruby Hill mineral tenure that would apply to production from the Ruby Hill Project.
 The royalties range from 2.5% to 4.0% net smelter return ("NSR") and include offer of first right of refusal if RHMC abandons any of the applicable claims or patents.
 A 3% NSR on all production is assumed for the financial inputs to cut-off grade calculation and the construction of conceptual mining shapes for support of reasonable prospects for eventual economic extraction.